 RULE OF THUMB:

-If you do botox, dysport or xeomin every 3 months, without fail, your brows should be done about 8-12 weeks after the date of your last injections.
+If you do botox, dysport or xeomin REGULARLY, your brow appointment should be scheduled mid way between your injections.

-If you do treaments one time per year, or less... you should have your brows done when all traces of the toxins have left your body.
+If you ONLY do injections one time per year, or less... you should WAIT to have your brows done until all traces of the toxins have left your body.

 DO NOT consume alcohol, caffeine or take any blood thinners (aspirin, ibuprofen, Niacin, fish oil 48 hours before your procedure, as taking these things could cause excessive bleeding and may affect your results).